bkryza/decorest/README.rst

 method definition.
 The method itself is not expected to have any implementation except maybe for a docstring.

-After the your client class definition is ready, simply create an instance of it with the base endpoint and exec
+After your API client class definition is complete, simply create an instance of it and it's ready to go.
+This library relies on the functionality provided by the requests_ library, which means that any valid named argument which could be passed to a requests_ HTTP call can be also passed to the calls of the client methods and will be forwarded as is.

 For more information checkout the examples in tests.

 Decorators
 ----------

+Below is a list of all supported decorators along with short explanation and examples.
+Some decorators can be attached to both client class as well as methods, in which case the class-level decorator is applied to all HTTP methods in that class.
+Furthermore, each decorator can be overriden directly during the method call by providing a named argument with name equal to the decorator name.

 @GET, @PUT, @POST, @PATCH, @UPDATE, @DELETE, @HEAD, @OPTIONS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~